huzhengyu/wave2solids/README.md

 Feel free to modify the phrase and adapt it to your own needs.

 # References
-Hu, Z., Huang, L. and Li, Y., 2022.
-Fully-coupled hydroelastic modelling of a deformable wall in waves.
-Coastal Engineering: 104245.
+Hu, Z., Huang, L. and Li, Y., 2023.
+Fully-coupled hydroelastic modeling of a deformable wall in waves.
+Coastal Engineering, 179: 104245.

 Higuera, P., Lara, J.L. and Losada, I.J., 2013.
 Realistic wave generation and active wave absorption for navier–stokes models: Application to openfoam®.
 Coastal Engineering, 71: 102-118.